 Along with losing weight, getting out of debt is the most popular New Year’s resolutions in the United States.
-In general, this resolution like all others tend to be forgotten within weeks.
-If you resolve to getting out of debt this coming year, here are some ideas for not losing sight of that goal.
+This resolution, like all others, unfortunately tends to be forgotten within weeks.
+Well, if you resolved to get out of debt this year — and haven’t yet abandoned that idea now that we are at the end of January– here are some ideas for not losing sight of the goal.

 If it motivates you, think about what you would do with your freedom from debt.
 Without having to pay credit card companies, you would have the freedom to choose where your take-home pay goes.
 If you want to save up for a vacation, place pictures of your favorite getaway spot around your house.

-- When you pay off a credit card, cancel the service and cut it up using a shredder.
+- When you pay off a credit card, cut it up using a shredder.
 Save the plastic confetti in a bag and watch it expand as you blow through card after card.

 - Look at your credit card statements before you go to sleep each night.
 The bad dreams you have will subside when your statements are small enough that they don’t cause anxiety.

-- Here is an extreme option: If you’ve paid off 20% of your mortgage, paint 80% of your house in a color you don’t like.
+- Here is an extreme option, for those who REALLY need a motivator: If you’ve paid off 20% of your mortgage, paint 80% of your house in a color you don’t like.
 Once a year, determine how much more you’ve paid off, and paint the corresponding amount in a color you do like.
 You’ll be encouraged to pay off your mortgage in full just so you can live in a house painted the way you prefer.

 Do something positive every day.
 The key to making a resolution stick is to keep it in front of you every day.
 If your loan or credit card allows you, and if you are not charged an extra fee, make small payments every day before you go to work.
 Look at your net worth in Mint if it reminds you of your goal.
 Work an extra hour if it means you’ll get more money for paying off your debt.